imdanielsp/dstructs/README.md

 Everyone is welcome to contribute!
 Pick any of the "Will Implement" items displayed above, move it to the "Current Implementation" and make a pull request.
-We also suggest to follow the same naming convention of the current implementation, for example the Linked List, and also read the "Implementation Philosophy" displayed above.
+We also suggest to follow the same naming convention of the current implementations, for example the Linked List, and also read the "Implementation Philosophy" displayed above.